 You may take the monitored test-out exam on a walk-in basis in 1007 Brown Hall, Monday through Friday, 8 a.m. to 5 p.m.
 Arrive by 2 p.m. in order to finish the exam before the office closes.

 The monitored test-out exam may be taken only once and must be taken before you begin your first class in that language at WMU.
 Although some requirements may be fulfilled with the monitored test-out exam, no credit is awarded.
 See the retroactive credit policy if you would like to receive credit for your previous language knowledge.

 Once the monitored test-out exam is complete, it can take up to 48 hours for the department to grade it.
 You will receive your level of placement through your Webmail Plus email account and your score will be uploaded to your WMU account for any advisor to see.

-Arabic, Chinese, Italian and Japanese
+Arabic, Chinese, Japanese, and Russian

 Languages not offered by the university

 The Department of World Languages and Literatures uses the Brigham Young University Foreign Language Achievement Testing Service (FLATS) to allow students to test out of the language requirement for languages not offered at Western.
 The test is proctored by the department and scored by FLATS on a pass/fail basis.
 A "pass" exempts the student from the WMU language requirement but does not yield credits.
 If you have any questions or for more information, please contact the department.